darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-nominator.md

 ![nominate-8-en](assets/wiki-tut-nominator-8-en.png)

-- `Stop nomination` cancels all nominees.
+- `Stop nomination` Cancels all nominees.

-- `Bond` & `Bond more` adds bonded tokens for staking to obtain more power.
+- `Bond` & `Bond more` Adds bonded tokens for staking to obtain more power.

-- `Unbond` unbond tokens for staking, and at the same time the power will be reduced proportionally.
+- `Unbond` Unbond tokens for staking, and at the same time the power will be reduced proportionally.

 - `Lock Extra` Add lock limit for bonded tokens to obtain KTON rewards.